kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

 === ":simple-kotlin: `Kotlin`"

     ```kotlin
-    // All implementations must be @Component
+    // All implementations must be @Component or produced by a module factory
     @Component
     class Impl1 : MyInterface